 - Published: Jul 03/2020

 - 4min read

-The homemade garlic spray is a preferred option by many gardeners.
-It helps them fight off aphids, snails and sink bugs infestations.
+Homemade garlic spray is a preferred option by many gardeners.
+It helps them fight off aphids, snails and stink bug infestations.
 Of course, there are a couple of other options for homemade pesticides, which you can check out and test, but now we are going to concentrate on garlic spray.

 You will find this useful if:

 All recipes begin with the ingredients and tools that you are going to need, and this one is no different.
 Here is what you’ll have to get in order to make a garlic wash to deter slugs and treat aphids:

 Now that you have everything you need, it’s time to get to work and actually make your own natural garlic insecticide.
 It’s nothing complicated, you just need to keep in mind the proportions.

 Some people prefer to add some extra ingredients, so their homemade pest control spray becomes more versatile and treats more pests.
 Such additives are:

 Garlic spray is known to deter a variety of crawling and flying insects, such as aphids, slugs, beetles, ants, armyworms, and flies.
 Since the spray doesn’t kill pollinators and only repels them from your garden, applying it to your plants will provide good results against pests.

 Among the rest of benefits of homemade garlic spray are: